getsentry/action-release/README.md

 NOTE: You have to be an admin in your Sentry org to create this.

 For this action to communicate securely with Sentry, you'll need to create a new internal integration.
-In Sentry, navigate to: _Settings > Developer Settings > New Internal Integration_.
+In Sentry, navigate to: _Settings > Developer Settings > Custom Integrations > Create New Integration > Internal Integration_.

 Give your new integration a name (for example, "GitHub Action Release Integration”) and specify the necessary permissions.
 In this case, we need Admin access for “Release” and Read access for “Organization”.